Sukierae: Background and recording

 Jeff Tweedy had mentioned that he had 90 new songs that he had written, but not recorded, when interviewed in 2013 about the prospect of a new Wilco album.
 Material for a new album has since been recorded, but so far has not been released.
 In the meantime, all members of the band have released or appeared on numerous albums, from one-off collaborations, to their more closely related projects of The Autumn Defense and The Nels Cline Singers.

 In an interview with The Guardian Tweedy shared his thoughts on the Album as a format in 2014.
 He also elaborated on the creative process of sequencing Sukierae as a double album:

-"I’ve just made a double album, Sukierae, which has two distinct discs.
-I understand in this day and age there might not be many people who will listen to it that way, but it doesn’t matter – because I want to listen that way.
-I’m not a curmudgeon, a luddite or anti-modern technology doomsayer.
+"I've just made a double album, Sukierae, which has two distinct discs.
+I understand in this day and age there might not be many people who will listen to it that way, but it doesn't matter – because I want to listen that way.
+I'm not a curmudgeon, a luddite or anti-modern technology doomsayer.
 I just want to listen to the album and have a feeling that one part, has ended, and now I can take a little breather before I listen to the second part.
 Or I can listen to the second part another time.
-It’s a double record on vinyl, so there are three breaks like that.
+It's a double record on vinyl, so there are three breaks like that.
 I wanted it to have different identities artistically and the album format allows me to do that."

 "Working toward Sukierae I must have written or recorded around 90 songs.
 I was pretty sold on the idea of two really good-sounding vinyl sides, but no matter how we tried to sequence the songs, we kept getting halfway into another record.
 Then, in the last couple of weeks of recording, I had this burst and recorded five new songs, which all started to feel like part of a whole other record.
 So, we sequenced it as disc one and disc two.
 The album gets simpler and softer and bolder at the same time.
 The idea is that as it winds down it gets clearer."

 "These are key tracks but deliberately placed to be heard in the middle of the album.
 Listening to it all at once is a leap of faith, but I know that the idea of listening to a work all the way through and being taken along for the whole ride is becoming antiquated for a lot of people."

-The album will be released through dBpm Records, a record label founded by the members of Wilco in 2011.
-This is the third album release by the label, following The Whole Love and its corresponding deluxe edition release.
+The album was released through dBpm Records, a record label founded by the members of Wilco in 2011.
+It is the third album release by the label, following The Whole Love and its corresponding deluxe edition release.